AlienatedSoftware/Third_Milestone_Book_Club/README.md

 - **Search Engine** <br>
 Users will be able to limit what they see with the newly implemented search engine, for example "fantasy" will search for all fantasy book reviews.

+- **Error routes** <br>
+Users will be greeted with either 400, 404 or 500 errors if they were to encounter any.
 ***

 ## Technologies Used